jimmycngo/clickclack/README.md

-Created a typeing game webapp using redux as a framework.
+Created a typing game webapp using redux as a framework.

 ## Available Scripts